gokulkrishh/how-it-works/src/pages/javascript/custom-spread-operator/index.md

 ### Final thoughts

 Thanks to [TC39](https://tc39.es/) committee and [ES6](https://github.com/tc39/proposals) specs, we were able to write our own **custom iterator function** with **spread operator**.
-Now that we learned how powerful **Symbol.iterator** is so looking forward to know how you are using it by replying to my newsletter.
+Would love to know how you are going to use **Symbol.iterator** now that you have learned about it.

-If you liked it **tweet about it**.
+If you liked it **tweet** about it.
 Hoping you learned something new about javascript today.

-My next post is about **how a virtual DOM works**.
+My next post is **how a virtual DOM works**.
 And if you are not subscribed, subscribe below :D

 <hr />